evanderkoogh/bizin21century/contents/articles/profile-github/index.md

 The best quote from that video explains that:
 > Our biggest challenge is turning it off.
 If you can work all the time and you love what you do, some people work all the time.

 In short.
-Hire smart, motivated people and trust and support them to get on with their job.
+Hire smart & motivated people and trust and support them to get on with their job.

 ## Respect Creativity

 In his book <a href="http://www.amazon.com/gp/product/B002XHNNWA/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B002XHNNWA&linkCode=as2&tag=lightmedia-20">The Creative Economy: How People Make Money from Ideas</a><img src="http://ir-na.amazon-adsystem.com/e/ir?t=lightmedia-20&l=as2&o=1&a=B002XHNNWA" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" /> John Howkins describes how we are moving from a manufacturing economy to one based on ideas.
-Github respects creativity in a number of ways
+Github respects creativity in a number of ways:

 ### No meetings